Danaxar/12121212/README.md

 ## Be productive with us ❤️
-Program what close league of legends when you open it to stay you safe.
+We can close the trash for you 🗑️